-from early times and held the lands of Heriot, and were found there as early as 1164, when Henry of Heriot witnessed a document by Joceline, the Bishop of Glasgow.
+The surname Harritt was first found in Midlothian where they held a family seat from early times and held the lands of Heriot, and were found there as early as c.
+1164, when Henry of Heriot witnessed confirmation of the church of Karnewid (Carnwath) to Joceline, bishop of Glasgow.

 Although the name, Harritt, appeared in many references, from time to time, the surname was shown with the spellings Herriot, Heriot, Harriet, Hariet, Herriott, Harriott and many more.

 Early Notables of the Harritt family (pre 1700)

 Notable amongst the family name during their early history was John of Heriot of Trabrown, Chief of the Clan in 1424.